hoangkhoaa/openFantasy/codex/Magics/Spells/Utility/MendingTouch.md

 ## Historical Note

 The first standardized version of Mending Touch was developed by Elven household mages of the Third Era who sought to create a practical spell accessible to those with minimal magical training.
 Initially dismissed by "serious" magical academics as mere housekeeping magic, the spell's elegant efficiency and practical utility eventually earned it a place in standard magical curricula.
 Today, it is often cited as a perfect example of magical design principles: maximum utility with minimal complexity.

+---
+_Note: This content was automatically translated by Google Gemini.
+Please refer to the original English version for accuracy._